BEGINNING A CAREER WITH THE FBI

-The Honors Internship Program is a 10-week, paid internship for college undergraduate and graduate students.
-While exploring our exciting career options, students work side-by-side with FBI employees at our Washington, D.C. area headquarters locations, or in field offices around the country.
-Open to a wide range of academic areas, this internship offers experiences students can’t find anywhere else.
+The Honors Internship Program (HIP) is a 10-week, paid internship for college undergraduate and graduate students.
+While exploring our exciting career options, students work side-by-side with FBI employees at our Washington, D.C.-area Headquarters or in Field Offices around the country.

 To apply for the Honors Internship Program, applicants must:

-- Attend a college or university full-time as an undergraduate (freshman, sophomore, junior, or senior), graduate, or post-doctorate student.
-Students are not eligible if graduating before the program start date; exceptions are permitted to students continuing their education in the following immediate semester.
+- Attend a college or university full time as an undergraduate, graduate or post-doctoral student.
+Students are not eligible if they will graduate before the program start date; exceptions are permitted to students continuing their education in the semester immediately following.

-- Have and maintain a 3.0 cumulative grade point average (GPA) or better at the time of application, throughout the application process, and the duration of the internship program.
+- Have and maintain a 3.0 cumulative grade point average (GPA) or better at the time of application, throughout the application process and for the duration of the internship program.

-- Pass all of the FBI employment background investigation requirements and be able to receive a Top Secret security clearance
+- Pass all of the FBI employment background investigation requirements and be able to receive a Top Secret Clearance.

-The FBI is interested in applicants with a wide range of educational backgrounds.
-These include but are not limited to the following:
+The FBI is interested in applicants with the following backgrounds:

 - STEM (Science, Technology, Engineering, and Mathematics)

 Intern assignments are based on the current skills needed in the FBI.
-As part of the application, candidates are asked to pick their top three desired field offices or headquarters locations, and these are taken into account during the selection process.
-To find the closest field office to you or view all of our locations, visit the Locations page.
+As part of the application, candidates are asked to pick their top six desired Field Office and Headquarters locations; the Bureau will take the preferred locations into account during the selection process.
+To find the closest Field Office or view all of our locations, visit the Locations page.

-Headquarters selections include the FBI’s main headquarters locations in Washington, D.C., as well as Quantico, Virginia; Clarksburg, West Virginia; Huntsville, Alabama; and Winchester, Virginia.
-Quantico opportunities include the Training, Operational Technology or Laboratory Divisions.
-Clarksburg offers opportunities at our Criminal Justice Information Services, Winchester offers opportunities at our Records Management Division, and Huntsville offers opportunities at our Terrorist Explosive Device Analytical Center (TEDAC).
+Headquarters selections include the FBI’s main Headquarters in Washington, D.C., as well as Quantico, VA, Clarksburg, WV, and Winchester, VA.
+Quantico opportunities include the Training, Operational Technology or Laboratory divisions.
+Clarksburg offers opportunities in Criminal Justice Information Services; Winchester offers Information Management Division opportunities.
+To learn more about the different FBI Headquarters divisions please click here.

-Candidates who select Quantico, Clarksburg, Huntsville, or Winchester must have their own transportation to and from work, as no public transportation is available in these areas.
+Candidates who select Quantico, Clarksburg, or Winchester must have their own transportation to and from work; public transportation is unavailable in these areas.